-- 7. All acts and omissions alleged in this indictment occurred between January 1993 and 16 March 1994 in the territory of Bosnia and Herzegovina. - 8.
-At all times relevant to this indictment, an armed conflict existed in the territory of Bosnia and Herzegovina. - 9.
-At all times relevant to this indictment, Enver HADZIHASANOVIC and Amir KUBURA were required to abide by the laws and customs governing the conduct of armed conflicts, including the Geneva Conventions of 1949 and the Additional Protocols thereto.
-Furthermore, Enver HADZIHASANOVIC and Amir KUBURA were responsible for ensuring that military units under their command and effective control respected and applied these rules of international law.
-Moreover, Enver HADZIHASANOVIC and Amir KUBURA were obliged by superior order to initiate proceedings for legal sanctions against individuals under their command and effective control who had violated the international law of war. - 10.
-Enver HADZIHASANOVIC and Amir KUBURA, while holding the positions set out in the preceding paragraphs, are criminally responsible for the acts of their subordinates, pursuant to Article 7(3) of the Statute of the Tribunal.
+- 10. All acts and omissions alleged in this indictment occurred between 1 January 1993 and 31 January 1994 on the territory of Bosnia and Herzegovina. - 11.
+At all times relevant to this indictment, an armed conflict existed on the territory of Bosnia and Herzegovina. - 12.
+At all times relevant to this indictment, Enver HADZIHASANOVIC, Mehmed ALAGIC, and Amir KUBURA were required to abide by the laws and customs governing the conduct of armed conflicts, including the Geneva Conventions of 1949 and the Additional Protocols thereto.
+Furthermore, Enver HADZIHASANOVIC, Mehmed ALAGIC, and Amir KUBURA were responsible for ensuring that military units under their command and control respected and applied these rules of international law.
+Moreover, Enver HADZIHASANOVIC, Mehmed ALAGIC, and Amir KUBURA were obliged by superior order to initiate proceedings for legal sanctions against individuals under their command and control who had violated the international law of war. - 13.
+Enver HADZIHASANOVIC, Mehmed ALAGIC, and Amir KUBURA, while holding the positions set out in the preceding paragraphs, are criminally responsible for the acts of their subordinates, pursuant to Article 7(3) of the Statute of the Tribunal.
 A superior is responsible for the acts of his subordinate(s) if he knew or had reason to know that his subordinate(s) were about to commit such acts or had done so and the superior failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof.